-It is currently estimated that one in 250 people in the UK currently live with symptoms of inflammatory bowel disease (IBD).
-The condition, which affects the gastrointestinal tract (gut), affects men and women equally.
-IBD is usually diagnosed in late teens or early 20’s and affects more white people than any other ethnic group.
+In the UK, it is estimated that roughly one in 210 people live with inflammatory bowel disease (IBD).
+The condition, which affects the gastrointestinal tract (gut), affects men and women equally and is usually diagnosed when people are in their late teens or early 20s.

 - Recurring or bloody diarrhoea

 - Extreme tiredness